hughiep/url-shortener/.system-design/Deep-Dive.md

 ### Server

 Because the system is read-heavy, we can use a api gateway to distribute the requests to multiple services (read & write).
 This helps maintain and scale the system, especially the read service.

+*This is a nice little example of the CQRS pattern